BogdanLykhosherstov/practice1/README.md

-# Poverty_Obesity_Visual
+# Assignment 3
-A D3 visual of how poverty and obesity are related in the USA
+D3 visualisation that allows one to draw trends from obesity and povery in america and various cereal that different states prefer.